zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ## Working principles

 Screen sharing on the web client is enabled by creating a screen-sharing stream.
-To enable screen sharing, you need to set relevant attributes when creating the stream.
+To enable screen sharing, you need to set relevant properties when creating the stream.
 The web browser asks you to select which screens to share.
-The attribute settings are different in different browsers.
+The property settings are different in different browsers.

 - If you publish the screen-sharing stream only, set `video` as `false`, and `screen` as `true` when creating a stream.
 - If you publish both the local video stream and your screen-sharing stream, you need to create two client objects: